Click on Tau for Home Page

 We bow our knees before the Lord

-by Fred Schaeffer, OFS
+A Reflection by Fred Schaeffer, OFS

-It was on Memorial Day 1992, that I was commissioned to be a Special Eucharistic Minister, a wonderful gift from Jesus.
-That was an incredibly significant day for me, but as the day was playing out that wasn't immediately apparent.
+It was on Memorial Day 1992, that I was commissioned to be a Special Eucharistic Minister (as it was called then), a wonderful gift from Jesus.
+That was a very significant day for me, but as the day was playing out that wasn't immediately apparent.
 The year that followed that day, was a year of growth.
-We never stop to mature in our relationship with Jesus but in hindsight I feel I've grown more since 1992 than I had the previous 5 years before that.
+We really never stop to mature in our relationship with Jesus but in hindsight I feel I've grown more since 1992 than I had the previous 5 years before that.
 Many years ago, I had no conception what Christian love was all about.
 I thought I did, but I was only fooling myself.
 During those years, I had no 'staying power' - I began things, but I never finished them.
 When you get to stand in front of Jesus when your judgment day is at hand, He doesn't reward you for honoring Him once or twice nor for what you were planning to do, He wants to see an unbroken chain of events that lead to Him, to His heart; He wants to see a soul whose life story is that of continual intimacy, continual striving and unselfish love for His Father, for Him, and blessed by the Holy Spirit.
 Jesus wants enthusiastic followers who leave no stone unturned to please Him, rather than those who follow Him only so now and then.

-As I review my actions of these past years, although I saw growth, I also saw some regression here and there.
+As I review my actions of these past four years, although I saw growth, I also saw some regression here and there.
 There is always room for improvement, and I am convinced I could never have matured in my faith without receiving the Body and Blood of Jesus, daily.
 How do I tell you that I yearn for God's closeness without giving the impression that I somehow want more than others do?
 The closer I come to Jesus, the more I feel the need for prayer, and the more I pray, this intimacy increases.
 I recall a story of a Protestant Minister, who visited a Catholic Church daily, and one day the parish priest could no longer restrain himself, and went up to the man to ask why he sought out the Catholic church for his noontime visits rather than his own church, the church where he preached and where he ministered.
 And the Protestant Minister answered quite simply...
 I believe that in the Catholic Church, the Lord Jesus is really present in Body and Blood, in the Tabernacle.

 Think about that for a few seconds, my friends... that tells you something.
 It tells a story of the intimacy we frequently feel on this journey of faith but also an intimacy which we do not feel often enough.
 When have we really taken the time to hug Jesus?
 Are we so “used to” the Eucharist, that this mystery of the Eucharist has become commonplace?
 When you receive Communion do you do so because you truly seek this intimate union with Jesus, or has communion become an automatic act that no longer evokes any particular thought in you?